 I have the indie sewing community to thank for so many projects.
 The effort that these designers put into their instructions, the sewalongs, the resources, and the thought behind the designs is incredible.

-I find myself turning to bookmarked articles from these designers all the time, on inserting zippers, buttons, and I keep my favourite pocket pieces cut out and ready for adding much needed pockets to dresses.
+I find myself turning to bookmarked articles from these designers all the time, on inserting zippers, buttons, and I keep my favourite pocket pieces cut out and ready for adding much-needed pockets to dresses.

 Who do you mostly sew for?

 I mostly sew for myself.
 It gives me so much joy to wear things that I’ve put together myself.
 I think there is a lot less pressure than sewing for other people – because if part of my stitching comes undone while I’m out and about, it’s a shrug, and I’ll fix it when I get home.
-I would be absolutely mortified about this happening to someone else if I had made I though!
+I would be absolutely mortified about this happening to someone else if I had made I thought!

-What’s your favourite things to sew?
+What are your favourite things to sew?

 I really love to make things with a lot of little steps and details, like jeans, or fitted bodice dresses.
 I find any project with lots of pressing, folding, darts and details so much fun and I really enjoy the process.

 My exception to the rule, however, is knits!
 I love making loungewear for my husband and my family (and myself of course!).

 I think there’s a special feeling for us sewing people, the pride that comes with wearing something you’ve made.
 That when someone compliments you on your clothing, you can mention you made it yourself, and the feeling that you’re wearing something you’ve put together with your hands.
 It’s like wearing armour.

 A friend recently asked me how much of my wardrobe was handmade, and I replied that it wasn’t the percentage of what was in my closet, but the percentage of what I wear on the day-to-day, that I find myself reaching for more often.